About the Tourist Commission

 This financial support allows the St. Landry Parish Tourist Commission to market St. Landry Parish and its attractions through sales efforts, advertising, and public relations.
 This financial support also pays for the day to day operating expenses of the St. Landry Parish Visitor Center, located at 978 Kennerson Road at I-49, Exit 23 in Opelousas, Louisiana.

 The seven-member Commission, appointed by the governing authority of the parish, meets on a monthly basis to review overall policy, budget, finances, marketing plans, and programs.
-This meeting is held every second Wednesday of the month at the St. Landry Parish Visitor Information Center and is open to the public.
+This meeting is held on the second Wednesday of every month at the St. Landry Parish Visitor Information Center and is open to the public.